How to register your child for Primary 1 in 2018

 Parents registering their children for Phase 2C and 2C Supplementary can do so online using their SingPass via the Primary 1 Internet System (P1-IS).
 The P1-IS is accessible 24 hours a day during the Phase 2C period from Jul 25 at 9am to Jul 27 at 4.30pm, and Phase 2C Supplementary from Aug 13 at 9am until Aug 15 at 4.30pm.

-Parents who do not want to register online can also go to their school of choice to register in person, MOE said.
+Parents who do not wish to make an online registration can also go to their school of choice to register in person, MOE said.